panicmechanic/ZMD/Readme.md

     - Move monster gen to new file and add enough monsters for 10-15 levels (1 day - Simple enough)
     - Add 2 more mutations
-        (2 days - 1 for each as still no ''ideas, look at sil's abilities for inspiration)
+        (2 days - 1 for each as still no ideas, look at sil's abilities for inspiration and tomes abilities.)
     - Create 'forget map' effect
         (0.5 days - Seems simple enough)
     - Create 'blind' effect